noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Technical Documentation.md

         -   This page contains an interactive grid report that displays all QC validation issues identified by the DVM so they can be reviewed and/or annotated.
 The validation issues can be filtered by selecting values from the "Fiscal Year" and "[Issue Category](#issue_categories)" select fields, changing these values will reload the page with the filtered validation issues.
             -   [DVM Issue Policies](#dvm-issue-policies)
         -   Clicking on the "Save" button will attempt to save the modified records.
-    -   Reference List Management Pages
+    -   Reference List Management Pages (Requires Data Admin Role: CR-DMA-004)
         -   The "View" pages (e.g. View Vessels) are listed under the "Reference Lists" navigation menu item
         -   All Reference List Management pages have the same functionality for the given type of reference list:
             -   View Reference Record Page List: